-Please be sure to complete the Academic Clearance Form with your academic adviser (Dawn Shores, Amanda Cluxton or Paul Higgerson).
-It will be necessary to schedule an appointment or see the adviser during walk-in hours.
-DO NOT WAIT TO GET THIS DONE!
+Please be sure to complete the Academic Clearance Form with your academic adviser (Justin Held, or Paul Higgerson).
+It will be necessary to schedule an appointment with the advisers from August 31st - October 23rd.
+Please plan ahead and do not wait until the middle of October as appointments fill up.
+This form will be completed by the Adviser and shared with you electronically.

-The adviser will give you a copy of the Academic Clearance Form.
-The form is part of the internship packet assignment, so please be sure to submit a copy of the completed clearance form with the internship packet assignment on Canvas.
+The form is part of the internship packet assignment, so please be sure to submit an electronic copy of the completed clearance form with the internship packet assignment on Canvas.